 Still Glasgow:

 The photography exhibition Still Glasgow featured works by several artists from different time periods in Glasgow’s modern history.
-I mainly wanted to see this exhibition on how a traditional photography exhibition is presented for the consideration of the general public.
+I mainly wanted to see this exhibition to understand how a traditional photography exhibition is presented to the general public.

 My personal takeaway from this exhibition was that it was a collection of photographs, but there was not enough space for each to ‘speak’.
 The one piece I did feel connected to was the video of children holding their breath going through the Clyde tunnel, which was given space and focus, a fake wall presenting the screen flush like the rest of the photography, but given an indent in the room to stand alone.